week 00: introduction

 -

-There's a couple of hidden agendas.
+The course has hidden agendas.
 One is that we're going to take the fundamentals seriously.
+The course is about how to think in terms of underlying principles, not how to use computational methods as a black box cookbook.
 We'll bump up against the limitations of a script-hacking, simulation-driven approach.
 That's what I want to happen.
 I think it's easier to learn the formal and correct stuff when you reach a point that you actually need it for your work.
-You'll wish you could do things faster and cleaner, with crisp, provable analytics instead of stochastic simulations.
+You'll wish you could do things faster and cleaner, with crisp analytics instead of stochastic simulations.
 You'll see intuitive, biologically-motivated reasons that we need to develop quantitative skills.
 We'll see some fundamentals in algorithms and data structures; in engineering and testing robust software; in probabilistic inference and statistics.
 You'll learn work patterns for doing reliable and reproducible computational science.
 There are whole courses in these things, so we won't be able to cover everything; far from it!
 Instead, the aim in this course is to lower your energy barriers for learning in areas you aren't comfortable with yet.
 We will favor depth over breadth.
-The idea is that if you learn one algorithm, one mathematical derivation, one statistical test, or one computer language, truly and deeply, then that next one is so much easier to learn on your own.
+The idea is that if you learn one algorithm, one mathematical derivation, one statistical test, or one computer language, truly and deeply, then that next one is much easier to learn on your own.

 The field of biological data analysis is fluid and fast-evolving.
 No one is an expert.
 Including me.
 The breadth required is too large, and things change too fast.
 Throughout your career, you're always going to have to learn new things.
 There isn't a single body of work to teach you biological data analysis, not like we can teach you a curriculum of statistical thermodynamics or multivariable calculus.
 Whatever content I teach this semester, a lot of it will soon be obsolete.
 What I want to teach you is an approach and a mindset.
 The important biology questions will change.
 The experiments that generate the data will change.
 Today's trendy computer languages will die.
 Mathematical and statistical techniques will evolve as more computer power becomes available.